Maintaining the stem cell niche in multicellular models of epithelia: Results

-By using the rotational force, as opposed to the alternative maintenance strategies of pinning cells or increasing membrane adhesion, we provide a system which is better able to maintain desired stem cell population sizes in the basal layer whilst still allowing motility of proliferative cells within the layer.
-While other methods approach the problem by focusing on keeping stem cells in the basal layer, we approach the problem by minimising the number of differentiated cells that enter the basal layer.
-This novel mechanism is a robust system for simulations on the time scale of months to years using the force magnitudes trialled for this paper, and used previously in the literature.
+By using the rotational force we provide a system which is able to maintain desired proliferative cell population sizes in the basal layer whilst still allowing motility of proliferative cells within the layer.
+While other methods approach the problem by focusing on keeping proliferative cells in the basal layer, we approach the problem by minimising the number of differentiated cells that enter the basal layer.
+This mechanism is a robust system for simulations on the time scale of months to years using the force magnitudes trialled for this paper, and used previously in the literature.
+Though this mechanism alone is sufficient for maintaining high population densities in the model, it would likely be only one of several factors, such as membrane adhesion, contributing to proliferative cell maintenance in the system.